 If you aren’t woodburning you can skip, but now is the time to stain everything as it’s much harder to stain once everything is put together.
 Once stained, let dry for a couple of hours before putting together.

 Attach a wall-mounted bottle opener 2 1/2″ from the top.
-You can do this later as well much I just like to do now.
+You can do this later as well but I like to do now.

 Insert a small amount of glue and add all 4 biscuits to each side of the 1x6x8 1/2″ piece.
 Also apply glue in the areas where the biscuits will go in the 12 1/2″ pieces.
 (You can also just use brad nails and nail and glue the pieces together but I didn’t want anything to show)